Craftman2868/9lang/README.md

 ## Installing

-No release are available yet, you need to build and use the ̀`make install` command
+No release are available yet, you need to build and use the `make install` command.